patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Maintain some form of consistency within each page in the main website, so that users are able to navigate throughout the website without any issue.*

 * The HLPF page features a completely different menu than the majority of the website, with different navigation options.
 This does not allow you to go back to any of the primary sections of the website.
-This issue is particularly frustrating, as the HLPF page is featured as a key proponent of the Sustainable Development website, but has no option to navigate to any of the other pages.
+This issue is particularly frustrating, as the HLPF page is featured as a key proponent of the Sustainable Development website, but has no option to navigate to any of the other pages within the site.
 (2)

 > *Recommendation: Maintain consistency within all branches of the main website so that users are able to navigate understand they are still in the same space.
 Keep the same navigation options for all pages within the main website, so users can navigate freely without any issues.*

 * The logo on the top-left corner on several pages does not take you to the homepage by clicking it.
 Instead, it takes you to a language prompt which directs you to the standard UN page.
 To get back to the Sustainable Development section, you’d have to navigate through the “Our Work” section on the navigation bar.
 This can be frustrating to those who intend to reach the homepage by clicking the logo in the top left.
 This isn’t an unreasonable action of the user, as many of the pages function in this correct way.
-(3)
+(2)

 > *Recommendation: Make sure that clicking the logo will go back to the Sustainable Development homepage on every page within the website.
 Maintain consistency with functionalities so users don't get 'lost' on a certain page and are always able to return to the homepage.*

 #### 5. Error Prevention
 * As mentioned above, the possible recommendations in the search bar are extremely flawed, displaying random letters, numbers, and symbols which mean nothing and lead to nowhere.
 This is an error-prone condition, as the two outcomes from clicking on one of these flawed suggestions are not being within the character limit or getting an error message saying no matching results.
-(2)
+(3)

 > *Recommendation: Get rid of all uncomprehensible suggestions in the search bar.
 This turned the search bar, a tool utilized to mitigate errors and naviagte the website, into an error-prone feature.
 Fixing its issues will solve this error prevention issue.*